chef-boneyard/chef-web-docs-2016/docs_server/source/private_chef_1x_engage_how_consulting_works.rst

 How Consulting Works
 =====================================================

+.. warning:: This topic is about an older version of Enterprise Chef.
+For documentation about the current version see: http://docs.opscode.com/enterprise/.

 The following sections describe how |company_name| consulting works from the initial engagement through to the point at which the engagement is finished.

 Initial Engagement